 - 1. You will be tested on class lecture/discussion materials on scheduled exams. - 2.
 To take thorough notes, study all lecture material, informational handouts, and assigned readings, and work/prepare in a language understood by instructor and class (English). - 3.
 To actively participate in class discussions and group activities. - 4.
 To show maturity and professionalism in preparation of assignments and in classroom behavior.
 (Disruptive/inappropriate behavior may result in being dropped from class.) - 5.
 To show courteousness to fellow classmates/speakers. - 6.
-To initiate consultations with the instructor whenever assistance is needed regarding class assignments. - 7.
-To appropriately cite information obtained from other sources.
-Cases of plagiarism will be treated as will any case of academic dishonesty, with at least a failing grade for the assignment or examination.
+To communicate with instructor whenever assistance is needed re: class assignments. - 7.
+To appropriately cite information obtained from other sources. - 8.
+To initiate withdrawal from the course if absences become excessive. - 9.
+Students cannot pass the course and should drop if missing multiple major grades.

-- 8. To initiate withdrawal from the course if absences become excessive.
-Your professor may drop you from the course if you miss more than two weeks' worth of class.
-(Drops as follows: Fall & Spring after 5th absence, Summer 3rd absence) - 9.
-Students cannot pass the course and may be dropped if missing multiple major grades.
 Academic Honesty: It is my expectation and the institution's that appropriate citation and documentation is given for materials and information obtained from other sources.
 Cases of plagiarism will be treated, as will any case of academic dishonesty, with at least a failing grade for the assignment/examination.
-In addition, the student may be dropped from the course with a failing grade.
 See the SPC Student Handbook for more information.